jl19/BASH_Training_Course_2023/Docs/rnaseq-training-course/practical-expression-quantification.md

 With this option, no "novel" transcript assemblies (isoforms) will be produced, and read alignments not overlapping any of the given reference transcripts will be ignored, which may provide a considerable speed boost when the given set of reference transcripts is limited to a set of target genes for example.

--A <gene_abund.tab>	Gene abundances will be reported (tab delimited format) in the output file with the given name.
+> - gene_abund.tab (-A)	Gene abundances will be reported (tab delimited format) in the output file with the given name.

 ---------